 Bachelor’s degree plus a minimum of two years of clinical research experience; a combination of relevant work and education equaling six years may substitute for this requirement.

-Preferred experience with pharmaceutical sponsored protocols.
+Experience with pharmaceutical sponsored protocols.

 Working knowledge of techniques and methodologies used in developing, coordinating, and managing clinical research projects with working knowledge of database management, spreadsheet and statistical analysis software.